 Inside your home, appliances used for heating and cooking are the most likely sources of CO.
 Vehicles and other combustion engines running in an attached garage and using a charcoal/gas grill or hibachi in an enclosed area are all possible sources of CO.
+Generators running in enclosed areas, such as garages or living spaces, will create CO.
 CO can be produced when burning any fossil fuel: gasoline, diesel, propane, natural gas, oil and wood.
 It can be produced by any fuel-burning appliance that is malfunctioning, improperly installed, or not ventilated correctly, such as: Furnaces/boilers, gas ranges/stoves, gas clothes dryers, water heaters, portable fuel burning space heaters, fireplaces, wood-burning stoves and certain swimming pool heaters.
 Blocked chimneys or flues, back drafting and changes in air pressure, corroded or disconnected vent pipes, or a loose or cracked furnace heat exchanger can also release CO into your building.